tldr-pages/tldr/pages/common/yapf.md

 > Python style guide checker.
 > More information: <https://github.com/google/yapf>.

-- Display the diff of the changes that would be made, without making them (dry-run):
+- Display a diff of the changes that would be made, without making them (dry-run):

 `yapf --diff {{path/to/file}}`